sandmaennchen/benchmarkmicroalgae/README.md

 Participants are invited to read the benchmark challenge instructions in [Handbook_Benchmark_IFACWC.pdf](IFAC_WC_player/Handbook_Benchmark_IFACWC.pdf) and use the files in the `IFAC_WC_player/` folder that can be downloaded from this [link](https://downgit.github.io/#/home?url=https://github.com/guzmanjl/benchmarkmicroalgae/tree/main/IFAC_WC_player).

+*IMPORTANT: Only solutions derived from a systematic, control-oriented methodology will be accepted.
+Solutions relying on trial-and-error approaches or hidden optimization procedures will not be considered.*

 ---

 ## Repository Structure